 Use your home’s equity

 Equity is the difference between the bank’s valuation of your house and the amount you owe on the loan.
-Equity can build up over time either because your home value has risen or you’ve reduced your loan balance.
+Equity can build up over time because either your home value has risen or you’ve reduced your loan balance.

-The equity to pay for your renovation depends on how much you can borrow.
+Using equity to pay for your renovation depends on how much you can borrow.
 You need to be able to pay any increase in debt, so just because you have $100,000 equity doesn’t mean you can borrow this amount.

 Use redraw — if available